zackluckyf/advanced-social-network/README.md

 End with an example of getting some data out of the system or using it for a little demo

+Before pushing always run `npm run all-tests` and fix everything before pushing to not break the build

 ## Angular cli

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.